Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Spires of Ravenloft.md

 Characters who enter the cell can feel coins shifting beneath their feet.

 Treasure.
-Scattered across the floor of this cell are 300 pp. The coins have the profiled visage of Strahd von

-IZarovich stamped on them.
+Scattered across the floor of this cell are 300 pp. The coins have the profiled visage of Strahd von Zarovich stamped on them.
 A character can scoop up one hundred coins every minute.

 K74c.
 ROTTING CORPSE

 Clinging to the bars of this otherwise empty cell is the rotting corpse of a male half-elf dressed in leather armor.